 Kensington Palace was originally a two-story Jacobean mansion built by Sir George Coppin in 1605.
 It became a residence for the British Royal Family in the seventeenth century, and in the nineteenth century, it held special meaning for Queen Victoria.
 It was the spot where she was born on 24 May 1819.
 Her birth happened in the north-east corner of the main building in a room with three large windows that overlooked the gardens towards Round Pond.
 A month or so later, on 24 June 1819, she was christened in the Grand Saloon.
 The gardens of Kensington Palace were also the spot where she took her airings.

 Kensington Palace was important to her in another way.
-When Victoria ascended the throne, Kensington Palace was where the bishop announced her accession early in the morning on 20 June 1837, and Kensington is also where Queen Victoria held her first council.
-However, promptly after her accession in June, Queen Victoria moved to Buckingham Palace, but she still allowed her family and others to stay at Kensington Palace.
+When Victoria ascended the throne (which was duplicated at in Madame Tussaud‘s wax museum), Kensington Palace was where the bishop announced her accession early in the morning on 20 June 1837.
+Kensington was also where Queen Victoria held her first council.
+However, promptly after her accession in June, she moved to Buckingham Palace, but she still allowed her family and others to stay at Kensington.

 In 1851, an international exhibition known as “The Great Exhibition of the Works of Industry of All Nations”* or “The Great Exhibition” was held next to Kensington Gardens in Hyde Park.
 The exhibition ran from 1 May to 15 October 1851.
 It was the first exhibition of manufactured products and an exhibition in a series of World’s Fairs that became popular in the nineteenth century.
 Thousands attended the Great Exhibition.
 They enjoyed every modern convenience such as first-class rooms in the center transept, light refreshments for a fair price, and water closets and waiting rooms adjacent to refreshment centers for a moderate charge.
 At the time of the Great Exhibition, Kensington Gardens were considered rural and remained largely undeveloped until the exhibition.
 Nevertheless, despite development many of the original features still survive today.